-specagemap : Plot a map of the spectral age as a function of position. chisquaredmap : Plot a map of the chi-squared values as a function of position. errormap : Plot a map of spectral age error as a function of position.
+specagemap . : Plot a map of the spectral a ge as a function of position. ------------ ---------------- ------------------- ------------------ -------------- chisquaredmap: Plot a map of the chi-squared values as a function of position.

+errormap: Plot a map of spectral age error as a function of position.

-alwayszeroage ...... : (specagemap only) Turn on and off fixing the minimum age range to zero for spectral ageing maps.
+alwayszeroage : (specagemap only) Turn on and off fixing the minimum age range to zero for spectral ageing maps.
 Note: this only adjusts the wedge and colour range, not the data values.
-(DEFAULT = ON).

-contours .....: : Turn on and off the overlay of flux contours (also see Section 3.5.5).

-dataset .....: Select for which data set model fitting results should be plotted.
+(DEFAULT = ON). contours : Turn on and off the overlay of flux contours (also see Section 3.5.6). suppressconf : (chisquaredmap only) Stops the chi-squared confidence level tables from being automatically output.
+This is useful for avoiding errors where the number of DoF of a data set is larger than can be handled by the CDF function (see known issues).

-model .....: Select for which model results should be plotted.

-errortype .....: (errormap only) Select whether positive or negative errors should be plotted (positive errors recommended).
+dataset: Select for which data set the model fitting results should be plotted. model: Select for which model the results should be plotted. errortype : (errormap only) Select whether positive or negative errors should be plotted (positive errors recomme nded).

 The visualisation of spectral age model fitting is an important tool in the analysis of a data set.
 The commands shown above provide the ability to map the age, chi-squared and errors as a function of position.
-This can either be to screen (default) or to an image file (see Section 3.6.1 for further details).
+These commands use the standard global plotting options (Section 3.5.5) and can either be output to screen (default) or to an image file (see Section 3.6.1 for further details).
 If an alternative colour scheme or format is desired it is also possible to export the derived values for plotting via your preferred method, details if which are given in Section 3.6.2.